 They can either apply to your situation now, or at some point in the past.
-Yet importantly, if you're no longer in hardship, the Ombudsman will look at how your bank treated you at the time and whether you are still struggling.
+Importantly, if you're no longer in hardship, the Ombudsman will look at how your bank treated you at the time and whether you're still struggling.
 To help your case, you should have contacted your bank for help when you had the difficulties.

 So check whether you fit in one or more…